thp/psmoveapi/README.md

 -------------------

  * Core library written in C for portability and performance
- * SWIG-based bindings for Java, Processing and C#
+ * Additional C++ headers for easier interoperability
- * ctypes-based bindings for Python
+ * ctypes-based bindings for Python 3

 Need Help?
 ----------